guaix-ucm/pymilia/README.txt

 Milia is library that provides distances and ages in cosmology

-Pymilia requires a functional milia installation, and boost (http://www.boost.org/), a C++ library that provides the wrapping library.
+Pymilia requires a functional milia installation, and Cython (http://cython.org/), a C wrapping library.

 This package is distributed under GPL , either version 3 of the License, or (at your option) any later version.
 See the file COPYING for details.